 Six hundred kids have registered first cycle with another class launched in January.
 It is hoped that there is parity with graduation rates last year, approximately four hundred.
 The software must allow kids to log into Shark, great job.
 Authentication process, great security.
 Robert envisions only a part time person needed to manage software.
 Having classes start more often, quicker starting times, new class every two months considered.

-Michael said that although some news is not good, the overall process is beneficial.
+Michael said that although some news is not good, we learned more about administering programs as opposed to just funding them which is valuable.